phetsims/wave-interference/doc/implementation-notes.md

 | Green (VisibleColor mid) | 586.64 | 511.03 | 1.70 |
 | Violet (VisibleColor max) | 788.93 | 380.00 | 1.27 |

+TODO: create a similar table for sound and water.
+Make sure the speed of sound is right.

 For green light, measuring the distance traveled by a wavefront and dividing by time gives 2807.3E-9/9.75E-15 = 287928205 m/s, which is about 4% off of the true speed of light.
 Measuring the colored wavefront for green, I see a deviation of < 1%.
 Since the distance and wave propagation speeds are independent of frequency, measurements for different colors will